-Caroline is a graduate of the University of Wisconsin Law School and holds a master’s degree in communications from the University of Southern California.
+She is a graduate of the University of Wisconsin Law School and holds a Master’s degree in communications from the University of Southern California.

 Learn the scientific explanations for what happens neurobiologically in adolescents and the reasons for their corresponding behaviors.

 Create ease in relationship with adolescents in your life, and reconnect with the positive attributes of the adolescence in you.

 Develop a newfound appreciation for the human growth process, and learn how to support yourself and adolescents through the journey.

 Download a sample schedule.